What is the Restorative Approach?

 Restorative approach is not a ‘soft’ option as young people are obliged to be accountable and responsible for their actions and, likewise, to learn from their behaviour and to change.
 St John's believe in its power to create a more harmonious learning environment with improved behaviour and learning outcomes for pupils in all Key Stages.
 We have posters around the school to encourage children to use the restorative approach method independently and this has impacted hugely on reducing the number of behaviour incidents across the school.

-All staff carry the Restorative 'Corridor Conference' steps in their name tags so that it is part of everyday life at St John's.
+All classrooms display the restorative approach poster so that is it part of everyday life at St John's.

 - Improved learning environment.